The-Portal-Bot/Documentation/docs/ranking.md

 ### Leveling

-A **Tier** is a state you are in, as you level you up, you will get higher tiers as well.
+A **Tier** is a ranking bucket you are in.
+As you level you up, you will reach higher tiers.
-Higher tiers means harder level ups, which can be seen bellow.
+Higher tiers mean harder level-ups, as they factor in the leveling point thresholds.

-When **points** are creater than **tier x 2500**, you level up.
-Doing do will reset your points.
+When **points** are greater than **tier x 2500**, you level up.
+After a level-up your points are reset.
-Every fifth level increase you progress to the next **tier** which means it is harder to level up.<br />
+Every fifth level-up your **tier** increases by one, which means it is harder to level up every 5th level, for the next five levels.<br />

 _(Leveling from 1-5 is easier than 5-10 and so on)_

 ### Setting up the Ranking System